SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 {{< /tab >}}

 {{< tab tabNum="6" >}}
-If none of the other methods work for you, there are binaries precompiled for you to use.
+If none of the other methods work for you, there are binaries pre-compiled available.

 These can be found at [Here](https://github.com/cloudfoundry/cli#installers-and-compressed-binaries).

-Or, if you want to build it yourself, the Golang source can be found [Here](https://github.com/cloudfoundry/cli).
+Or, if you want to build it from source, the project can be found [Here](https://github.com/cloudfoundry/cli).

 {{< /tab >}}
 {{< /tabs >}}